nikkibudeanu/heredo/README.md

 # Business Model

-The business model for this store would be a B2C (Business to Customer) model, as the business would be selling products directly from themselves to the customer
+The business model for this store would be a B2C (Business to Customer) model, as the business would be selling products directly from themselves to the customer.

 ## Functional Scope